MileHacker Logo

 • Dedicated accessibility services for public transport are limited.

-• Pre-arranged specialized transport or ride-sharing with specific requests for accessible vehicles (if available) could be required.
+• Pre-arranged specialized transport or ride-sharing with specific requests for accessible vehicles (if available) may be necessary.

-• Planning with your accommodation or a local details for contacting transport assistance is recommended.
+• Planning with your hotel or a local contact for transport assistance is recommended.

 Final Tip: Explore with Purpose